LogtalkDotOrg/logtalk3/library/dictionaries/NOTES.md

 Burgess, Jiri Spitz, and Jan Wielemaker.
 Additional predicates authored by Paulo Moura.

-The red-black tree implementation is an adaptation to Logtalk of the `rbtrees` Prolog library authored by Vitor Santos Costa.
+The Red–Black tree implementation is an adaptation to Logtalk of the `rbtrees` Prolog library authored by Vitor Santos Costa.